orbforge/orb-docs/docs/setup-sensor/podman.md

 ## Step 3: Link your new Orb sensor

-1. After running the `podman exec -it orb-sensor /app/orb link` command, you should have registered the sensor via the browser link.
+1. Once the Orb container is running, it should start broadcasting its presence on your network.
-2. Alternatively, open the Orb app on your phone or personal computer (which must be on the same network).
+2. Open the Orb app on your phone or personal computer (which must be on the same network).
 3. Your new Podman-based Orb sensor should be automatically detected and appear in the app, ready to be linked to your account.
 Follow the prompts in the app to link it.
+4. **Alternatively**, run the command `podman exec -it orb-sensor /app/orb link` from your podman host.
+This command generates a link to register the Orb sensor with your account.
+Copy and paste the link into your browser to complete registration.

 Congratulations!
-Your Podman quadlet is now running as an Orb sensor, monitoring your network.
+Your Orb sensor is now running as a Podman Quadlet, monitoring your network.

 ## Troubleshooting